FlipperPA/django-dep-default-project/README.md

 ## Abstract

 This DEP describes several enhancements which could be made to the default Django Project created when the `startproject` command is run.
-The goal is to maintain the simplicity of the initial project, while removing several pain points for newcomers and taking advantage of several opportunities to give direction for learning.
+The goal is to maintain the simplicity of the initial project, while removing pain points for newcomers and taking advantage of several opportunities to give direction for learning.

 We would plan for this to become to become the default project created with the `startproject` command.